davidborland/GeneVariants/README.md

 # GeneVariants
-Gene variant visualizaition using Processing
+Gene variant visualizaition using Processing.
+Runs in Processing 2.2.1